 Conclusion

 Payroll teams cannot correct their way to accuracy if the inputs they receive are late, incomplete, or inconsistent.
-The most capable payroll system in the world still depends on the quality of the data that enters it.
+The most capable system in the world still depends on the quality of the data that enters it.

 Accurate payroll starts with accurate time.

 Neeyamo Time strengthens this first control point by helping organizations make time and absence data more visible, compliant, and payroll-ready.
 For global organizations managing workforce complexity across multiple countries and systems, that foundation is not optional.
-It is where payroll accuracy is actually built.
+It is where accuracy is actually built.
 Contact us for more info @irene.jones@neeyamo.com